JetBrains/amper/docs/GradleMigration.md

 # Step 7.
 Migrate other Gradle subprojects

-After the previous step you have your Gradle subproject fully migrated to Pot.
+After the previous step you have your Gradle subproject fully migrated to Deft.
 You may now consider to migrate the rest of the subprojects.